Goodman Center Weekly Fundamentals: Movement with Meyer Course

 German Longsword Fencing Classes

 Each class includes a sport-specific warm-up, high-intensity drilling, the practice of Meyer Fencing, and a brief sword yoga cool down to wrap the session up.
 These classes are hosted at my home M-Th and at the Goodman Gym on Sundays.
-Persons new to longsword training should begin with the 8 week introductory class held on Sundays from 1530-1700 (see tab above for this).
-This course covers historical fencing fundamentals and the historical context of the 16th century.
-No equipment required.
-The next intro class begins on 12 September 2021.
+Persons new to longsword training should begin with the 8 week fundamentals class held on Sundays from 1530-1700 (see tab above for this).
+If you can’t make it to a weekly class in person, please join me for an online discussion on Wednesday evenings.

 1700-1830 – All Levels